The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: The 2-Dimensional Ising Model

 One of the most interesting physical phenomena in nature is magnetism.
-It is known that the ferromagnetic materials exhibit a spontaneous magnetisation in the absence of an external magnetic field.
-Such magnetisation occurs only if the temperature of the system is lower than a known critical temperature $T_c$, the so called Curie temperature.
-If the temperature of the system is raised so that $T>T_c$, then the magnetisation vanishes.
-In principle, the critical temperature $T_c$ separates the microstates of the system from being ordered or magnetised for $T<T_c$ to being randomly oriented resulting in zero magnetisation; these two phases correspond to the ferromagnetic and the disordered phases, respectively.
+It is known that the ferromagnetic materials exhibit a spontaneous magnetization in the absence of an external magnetic field.
+Such magnetization occurs only if the temperature of the system is lower than a known critical temperature $T_c$, the so called Curie temperature.
+If the temperature of the system is raised so that $T>T_c$, then the magnetization vanishes.
+In principle, the critical temperature $T_c$ separates the microstates of the system from being ordered or magnetized for $T<T_c$ to being randomly oriented resulting in zero magnetization; these two phases correspond to the ferromagnetic and the disordered phases, respectively.

-Ferro-magnetism has a quantum mechanical nature and, thus, a lot of effort is invested towards its understanding.
+(Anti)ferro-magnetism has a quantum mechanical nature and, thus, much effort is invested towards its understanding.
 Albeit quantum mechanical, simple classical models can help to gain insight into this effect.
-The 2D-Ising model is a classical model that is commonly used to study magnetisation.
+The 2D-Ising model is a classical model that is commonly used to study magnetism.
 The 2D-Ising model can be considered as a lattice with $N = N_x \times N_y$ sites, on each of which a double valued spin $s_i$ is located, either being in an "up" orientation denoted by $\uparrow$ or $s_i=+$ or "down" denoted by $\downarrow$ or $s_i=-$.

 The macroscopic properties of the 2D-Ising system are determined by the nature of the accessible micro-states.
 Thus, it is useful to know the dependence of the Hamiltonian on the spin configurations.
 The total energy is given by